grc-iit/jarvis-cd/README.md

 spaces and are difficult to deploy across different machines.

 We provide a builtin repo which contains various applications to deploy.
-We refer to applications as "jarivs nodes" which can be connected to form "deployment pipelines".
+We refer to applications as "jarivs pkgs" which can be connected to form "deployment pipelines".

 Check out our wiki [here](https://github.com/scs-lab/jarvis-cd/wiki)